a13o/disengaged/CONTRIBUTING.md

 ### Chrome Development

 Chrome is not yet supported.
 The web-ext tool is compatible with Chrome, but the extension currently uses a `browser` API which is proprietary to Firefox.

+### Windows Troubleshooting

+The npm scripts should be running `web-ext` from the node_modules folder.
+You don't need to globally install the package.
+If npm is unable to find the `web-ext` executable in the project's folder, you may need to set your npm script shell to powershell.

+`npm config set script-shell "C:\\Windows\\System32\\WindowsPowerShell\\v1.0\\powershell.exe"`